-Zermatt started as a mountaineering destination and is today still famous for mountaineering as well as skiing and other winter sports.
+Zermatt started as a mountaineering destination and is still famous for mountaineering, skiing, and other winter sports.

-That was back in the 1860s and Zermatt has stayed popular ever since.
-In fact, they say that the Matterhorn is the most photographed mountain in the world, so do expect it to be busy whatever the time of year!
+That was back in the 1860s, and Zermatt has stayed popular ever since.
+They say that the Matterhorn is the most photographed mountain globally, so do expect it to be busy whatever the time of year!

 Great to dining out

-Staying in Zermatt you also won’t be short of a place to eat.
-Over 170 restaurants to discover, and they range from the casual to the upmarket gourmet restaurants.
+Staying in Zermatt, you also won’t be short of a place to eat.
+Over 170 restaurants to discover, and they range from casual to upmarket gourmet restaurants.

-Swiss cuisine is a specialty but you will find restaurants serving all kinds of international cuisine throughout the village.
+Swiss cuisine is a speciality, but you will find restaurants serving all kinds of international cuisine throughout the village.

 How to get there

 Zermatt is a car-free village.
 This is great because you can wander around on foot or skis and not have to worry about lots of traffic.

 However, it does make it more challenging to get here.